 Take a free guided walk of Fitzroy Gardens.

-Located at Federation Square, ACMI showcases the moving images in various forms through exhibitions, festivals, films, creative and great educational workshops.
-Even if the arts isn’t one of your interests, you will be surprised, give it a go: this place is a must-see-thing in Melbourne offering brilliant ways to engage with the moving image.
+Located at Federation Square, ACMI showcases moving images in various forms through exhibitions, festivals, films, and creative and great educational workshops.
+Even if the arts isn’t one of your interests, you will be surprised, give it a go: this place is a must-see-thing in Melbourne, offering brilliant ways to engage with the moving image.

 Relax at Federation Square

 This is going to be your starting point for many of the activities and explorations of Melbourne city.
-It’s a large square just opposite the Flinders Street Station, with the free wifi connection, cafes and museums.
-It used to be the location of Melbourne’s main visitor centre; it has been moved due to the renovations works.
+It’s a large square just opposite Flinders Street Station, with a free wifi connection, cafes and museums.
+It used to be Melbourne’s main visitor centre; it has been moved due to the renovations works.
 This is Melbourne’s main square for live stream events, like the Australian Open and public festivals.

 Visit the Melbourne Visitor Centre

-Grab the free and informative Melbourne What’s On Brochure, so that you have an update of all activities and Melbourne events that are on during the time you are there.
+Grab the free and informative Melbourne What’s On so that you have an update of all activities and Melbourne events during the time you are there.
 Note: the Visitor Centre has moved from Federation Square to their new location at 90-130 Swanston Street Corner Little Collins and Swanston Street.